satwik36r/Blochchain-Cryptocurrencies/lab1/README.md

 Note 2: [Ether](http://www.ethdocs.org/en/latest/ether.html) is the name of the currency used within Ethereum.
 Wei is the smallest unit in Ethereum.
 1 Ether = 10^18 Wei.
 The account balance and transfer amount are shown in Wei.
 You can use the converter utility web3.fromWei and web3.toWei to convert between Ether and Wei.

-Deliverable
----

-- For each task, the deliverable includes the following:
-    1. The script program of the Geth commands
-    2. The screenshot that shows your script has run successfully on your computer
-        - Make sure include your name in the screenshot.
-You can, for example, open a text editor with your name in it.

 FAQ/Trouble shooting
 ---